Input and Output (skbio.io)#

 my_obj = skbio.io.read(file, format='someformat', into=SomeSkbioClass)

-The second is to use the object-oriented (OO) interface which is automatically constructed from the procedural interface:
+The second way to read files is to use the object-oriented interface, which is automatically constructed from the procedural interface:

 my_obj = SomeSkbioClass.read(file, format='someformat')